-Candidates have to take the STNA certification exam, which contains a 79 question test.
-Successful candidates can then enrol in the Ohio nurse aide registry as a State Tested Nursing Assistant.
+Candidates have to pass the STNA certification exam, which contains a 79-question test.
+Successful candidates can then enroll in the Ohio nurse aide registry as a state tested nursing assistant.

 What Are the Benefits of Working as an STNA?

-As a State Tested Nurse Aide, you’ll encounter different challenges and gain valuable experience that you can put to work every day.
-You’ll also learn about other healthcare industry areas and what you might want to do beyond working as an STNA.
+This role is a solid first step along the levels of nursing.
+As a state tested nurse aide, you’ll encounter different challenges and gain valuable experience that you can put to work every day.
+You’ll also learn about other healthcare industry areas and what your career path might look like beyond working as an STNA.

 Training is affordable

 As an STNA, you have a lot of flexibility.
-You can choose to work part-time, full-time or even as a volunteer.
+You can choose to work part time, full time, per diem, or even as a volunteer.
 Besides, you can even adjust the training classes to suit your availability.

 The national average salary for nursing assistants is $36,220 per year, but your STNA salary will vary by your experience, facility type, and location.